jleeothon/trufflehog/README.rst

 trufflehog
 ==========

-Keep track of creation, update and deletion of models.
-Like a hog tracks their truffles!
+Keep track of creation, update and hiding of models

     **Disclaimer.** There is probably other libraries and snippets out there to keep track of changes in a model instance.
 This is no more than yet another implementation.
 Any similarity with code elsewhere is a mere coincidence.